MissStrong/ICD2O/Notes/Unit 1/Note 07 - Colours.md

 ### The `background()` Function

 We can use `background()` to change the colour of the canvas.
-If we give it one argument between 0 and 255, the background will be a monochrome colour.
-If we give it three arguments between 0 and 255, the background will be an RBG colour.
+If we give it one argument between 0 and 255, the background will be a black, white, or grey colour.
+If we give it three arguments between 0 and 255, the background will be an RGB colour.

 ```javascript
 function setup() {